morris/vanilla-todo/README.md

 - Simple components require quite some boilerplate code.
 - `el.querySelectorAll(':scope ...')` is somewhat default/expected and would
   justify a helper.
-- Listening to and dispatching events is slightly verbose.
+- Listening to and dispatching events is verbose.
 - Although not used in this study, event delegation seems hard to implement without code duplication.